 Prevent your backup folder from filling up your disk:

 With rsync, rsync -av /source /dest/ copies the folder itself. rsync -av /source/ /dest/ copies the folder's contents.
-That trailing slash matters.
+That trailing slash distinction matters significantly.
 When in doubt, test with --dry-run first.

-Cron doesn't load your shell's PATH.
-If the script works manually but not via cron, add PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin as the first line of your crontab.
+When scripts run manually but fail via cron, add PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin as the first line of your crontab, since cron doesn't load your shell's PATH.

 A backup on the same physical disk as your source files won't save you from a drive failure.
-For real protection, back up to an external drive, a second machine, or a cloud location.
+Use an external drive, a second machine, or a cloud location for real protection.

 Frequently Asked Questions